Enchanted April (1991 film): Plot

 Following World War I, Rose Arbuthnot and Lotty Wilkins, unacquainted, belong to the same ladies' club.
 Lotty sees Rose sigh wistfully after reading a newspaper advertisement to "those who appreciate wisteria and sunshine" for rental of a small Italian castle.
 Impulsively, Lotty approaches Rose, suggesting they share a month's expenses as a break from domestic tedium.
 Initially wary, Rose begins to fancy the idea of a vacation from her unhappy marriage.
 Advertising for two reputable ladies to share expenses, they find the elegant but peevish elderly Mrs. Fisher and the beautiful, aloof, and wealthy Lady Caroline Dester.

 Rose's husband, Frederick, authors erotic novels under a pseudonym, and they have grown distant due to her disapproval.
 Rose is unaware he moves in a literary circle frequenting the salon of Lady Dester, mother of Lady Caroline.
 Frederick is careful to keep his extramarital escapades discreet; thus Rose is unaware he has designs on Caroline.

 Fed up with "grabbers" latching onto her for her celebrated beauty and wealth, Caroline seeks a month's refuge at San Salvatore.
 Tired of always being the centre of attention, she initially secludes herself from the other renters, relaxing in the lush landscape.

 Lotty's bored frugal husband, Mellersh, concentrates on business and networking.
 He tracks her expenses to the penny but neglects her.
 Inconveniently, Mellersh suggests they take a holiday.
 Uncharacteristically asserting herself, Lotty replies she has been invited on holiday by an acquaintance and will go there instead.
 She does not disclose she is paying her expenses with money saved from her household allowance.

-Mrs. Fisher, a widow rigid in her ways, immerses herself in memories, rereading works of now dead illustrious personalities she has met during her lifetime in an exalted circle.
+Mrs. Fisher, a widow rigid in her ways, immerses herself in memories, rereading works of now dead personalities she has met during her lifetime in a social circle.
 Initially, at San Salvatore, finding the other three women a disturbance, she insists on reserving the main drawing room for her exclusive use.

 During the holiday, Lady Caroline and Mrs. Fisher clash over dominance and expenses.
 With tact, the meek Lotty becomes the peacemaker, nonconfrontationally exerting subtle influence over the others.
 With fresh insight, Lotty observes the attitudes among themselves that have contributed to their life discontentment.
 Lotty decides to invite Mellersh to San Salvatore and encourages Rose to invite Frederick to repair their marriages.
 Lotty's disclosure of the presence of Mrs. Fisher and Lady Caroline, two wealthy prospective clients, brings Mellersh eagerly to the refuge.